JLimperg/artifact-aesop-forward/outer-readme.md

 # Supplement for "Incremental Forward Reasoning for White-Box Proof Search"

-This is the supplement for the paper *Incremental Forward Reasoning for White-Box Proof Search*.
+This is the supplement for the paper *Incremental Forward Reasoning for White-Box Proof Search* by Jannis Limperg and Xavier Généreux.
 The supplement contains two components:

 - A tar archive, `artifact.tar.xz`.
   This contains source files and build instructions for Aesop and for the